El sacerdote: Plot

-The boy is Antonia's son and Miguel sees her again during the child's first communion.
-Seeing her with her husband Miguel imagines Antonia having sex with her husband as she used to describe to him during confession.
+The boy is Antonia's son, and Miguel sees her again during the child's first communion.
+Seeing her with her husband, Miguel imagines Antonia having sex with her husband as she used to describe to him during confession.
 Miguel visits a bar, makes arrangements to have sex with a prostitute, but backs down at the last minute.
 He is so disturbed by his sexuality, he falls sick.
 Father Francisco sends him to recuperate at his native village where Miguel's widow mother still lives.

 Once in his hometown father Miguel begins to recover his strength.
 While visiting his mother, he walks across town and remembers events from his childhood.
-His irascible father who beat him merciless and the sexual adventures of his classmates, who went skinny dipping in a river, compared the size of their penises and had sex with a farm animal.
+His irascible father who beat him mercilessly and the sexual adventures of his classmates, who went skinny dipping in a river, compared the size of their penises and had sex with a farm animal.

 Back in the city and his religious community things have changed.
 One of the priests had a girlfriend and has left the order to marry her.
-Miguel seems initially better but he is still tormented by constant sexual thoughts.
-He sees again Antonia whose marriage is not going well.
+Miguel seems initially better, but he is still tormented by constant sexual thoughts.
+He again sees Antonia, whose marriage is not going well.
 She wants to divorce her husband.
 Miguel visits her at her house.
 Antonia tells him that all along she has been in love with him.
 Her confessions were aimed to arouse Miguel's interest.
-Miguel and Antonia have sex but he is overwhelmed by guilt for what he has done.
+Miguel and Antonia have sex, but he is overwhelmed by guilt for what he has done.
 During Christmas celebrations Miguel, tormented and deeply disturbed, locks himself in his room.
 He uses garden scissors to castrate himself.

 Miguel survives his castration.
 He is sent to a mental institution.
 Once deemed healthy again he returns to his community where many things have changed.
 He sees Antonia once again.
 She is now separated from her husband and would like to rekindle their relationship.
 Miguel tells her that is too late for that.
 Finally at ease, Miguel leaves his religious life and his community.
 He has lost his faith.